Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Squashing

-If your pull request has multiple commits which revise the same lines of code, it is better to [squash](http://davidwalsh.name/squash-commits-git) those commits together into one logical unit.
+If your pull request has multiple commits which revise the same lines of code, or if you make some changes after comments from one of the maintainers, it is better to [squash](http://davidwalsh.name/squash-commits-git) those commits together into one logical unit.

 But you don’t always have to squash — it is fine for a pull request to contain multiple commits when there is a logical reason for the separation.